skyte/momentum/README.md

 1. Open `config.yaml` and put in your preferences
 2. Install requirements: `python -m pip install -r requirements.txt`
 3. Run `momentum.py`
-4. In the `output` folder you find
-   - `momentum_positions.csv` - Your positions list
-   - `Momentum.txt` - A TradingView watchlist

 #### Separate Steps